A lot of people despise Delhi.

 Day Two: It’s All About New Delhi

-As much as Old Delhi left me feeling enthralled, it was exploring New Delhi that had me falling for this city.
-My second day in town was absolutely my favourite — I loved everything I saw on this day.
+Hopefully, exploring Old Delhi left you feeling enthralled, but it’s heading to New Delhi that will have you falling for this city.
+My second day in town was my favourite — I loved everything I saw on this day.

 Up first: Agrasen ki Baoli.